Login

 Photo: Andrew Castles

 Born in Launceston, Tasmania in 1977, Simon Reade is a conductor, composer, trumpet player and educator.
-Simon is passionate about the performance of new music and has given the world premiere of over 100 new works by Tasmanian composers, many of these with the Hobart Wind Symphony which he has directed for over 25 years.
-Simon also directs both the large ensembles at the University of Tasmania, conducts Tasmania's only A grade Brass Band for Glenorchy City Brass, as well as working freelance with professional and community organisations.
-He is a fully represented composer at the Australian Music Centre and in 2022 was awarded the APRA/AMCOS State Luminary Award for Tasmania, for his sustained contribution as a conductor and the promotion of Australian Music.
+Simon is passionate about the performance of new music and has given the world premiere of over 100 new works by Tasmanian composers, many of these with the Hobart Wind Symphony, which he has directed for over 25 years.
+Simon also directs both the large ensembles at the University of Tasmania, conducts Tasmania's only A grade Brass Band, Glenorchy City Brass, as well as working freelance with professional and community organisations, including the Tasmanian Symphony Orchestra He is a fully represented composer at the Australian Music Centre and in 2022 was awarded the APRA/AMCOS State Luminary Award for Tasmania, for his sustained contribution as a conductor and the promotion of Australian Music.

 Simon is also a composer, having filled commissions from the Tasmanian Youth Orchestra, the Festival of Voices (Tasmania), IHOS opera, the Hobart Chamber Orchestra, the Derwent Valley Band and the Tasmanian Composer's Festival, amongst others.
 His music has been performed by such eminent performers as; Michael Kieran Harvey, Jabra Latham, Diego Campagna, Maurizio Barbetti, Duo Porto-Frontini, Luca Ferrini & Joze Kotar, Benjamin Price and Dr Matthew van Emmerik.
 He has music for band published through Brolga Music Australia, selected chamber works through Musicisti Associati Produzioni of Milan, and he has full representation at the Australian Music Centre.
-His most recent work is a piano solo for respected pianist, Vanessa Sharman.
+His most recent work is a piano solo for respected pianist, Vanessa Sharman, premiered in February 2025.
 A selection of his works are available to view on YouTube:

 https://www.youtube.com/watch?v=MCmiU7ywYrg